- Academic Affairs

-Youthworks (HIRE One) at the University of Maryland Baltimore, is sponsored by the University and the Mayor’s Office of Employment Development.
-The summer jobs program provides Baltimore City students from the ages of 16 to 21 the opportunity to complete a five week internship in various departments throughout the Institution.
+YouthWorks (HIRE One) at the University of Maryland, Baltimore is sponsored by the University and the Mayor’s Office of Employment Development.
+The summer jobs program provides Baltimore students ages of 16 to 21 the opportunity to complete a five-week internship in various departments throughout the institution.

-Youthworks promotes exposure to careers and workplace culture, while providing an educational experience that fosters personal responsibility.
-Our unique feature of pairing students and mentors one on one gives the student an enriched experience of what it is to work at a place of higher education.
+YouthWorks promotes exposure to careers and workplace culture while providing an educational experience that fosters personal responsibility.
+Our unique feature of pairing students and mentors one-on-one gives the student an enriched experience of working at a place of higher education.

-The University of Maryland Baltimore has taken part in employing Youthworks students for over twenty five years.
-UMB’s positions are subject to availability by department commitment across the Institution.
-Past internships have been in the areas of administrative/clerical, public safety, campus life services, the writing center, human resources and others.
+The University of Maryland, Baltimore has taken part in employing YouthWorks students for more than 25 years.
+UMB’s positions are subject to availability by department commitment across the institution.
+Past internships have been in the areas of administrative/clerical, public safety, campus life services, the writing center, human resources, and others.
 Students will work in their respective departments Monday through Friday and will attend professional development seminars each Wednesday.
-Professional development seminar topics include but not limited to the following:
+Professional development seminar topics include but are not limited to the following:

-Youthworks gives teens and young adults in Baltimore City real world experiences that develop essential skills such as proper dress, exposure to various career options and pathways and prepares our future workforce for successful careers.
+YouthWorks gives teens and young adults in Baltimore real-world experiences that help develop essential skills such as proper dress and give exposure to career options and pathways, and the program prepares our future workforce for successful careers.

-We urge faculty and staff to identify opportunities with their departments where young people could gain job skill and a meaningful educational and mentoring experience.
-This program has been a win-win for the University of Maryland Baltimore, as well as the program participants.
+We urge faculty and staff to identify opportunities with their departments where young people could gain job skills and a meaningful educational and mentoring experience.
+This program has been a win-win for the University of Maryland, Baltimore and the program participants.

 Departments that wish to have a summer youth worker should complete a job order form.